Doct0rLekter/minesweeper/README.md

 '''

 With the framework above we will start building a working "game".
 First, we want to take the structure and turn it into a template for the logic that will eventually become a game.
-This is going to be accomplished with a simple program that prompts a user and then draws echoes their input to the screen with an escape hatch string for when they are done "playing":
+This is going to be accomplished with a simple program that prompts a user and then draws echoes their input to the screen with an escape hatch string for when they are done "playing".
+Already the code is becoming too large to process in one chunk, so we will start with the 'game_loop' module and the GameState struct (as well as its associated implementation blocks):

+'''

+    // Provide structure to game data
+    //
+    // GameState now has two fields: one holds user input from each iteration of the main loop, the tells the game logic whether the user wants to end the game. pub struct GameState {
+        pub input: String,
+        pub game_over: bool,
+    }

+    // This implements the 'Default' trait on our 'GameState' struct.
+Default is a part of the Rust standard library which is often expected by
+    // Rust developers when dealing with Types that implement a ::new() method.
+It sets the Type to a reasonable set of default values. impl Default for GameState {
+        fn default() -> Self {
+            Self::new()
+        }
+    }

+    // Below we implement a series of methods to act upon our 'GameState' struct.
+These include a default 'constructor' (the 'new' function), as well as 'getter' and 'setter'
+    // methods to either retrieve the values of our fields, or set them.
+This allows us to create a public 'API' while protecting our GameState from unintended changes.
+    // Several of our methods also use the '#[must_use]' attribute so that the compiler can ensure the results of the functions aren't left unused. impl GameState {
+        // This is our default constructor to instantiate a new GameState
+        #[must_use]
+        pub fn new() -> GameState {
+            GameState {
+                input: String::new(),
+                game_over: false,
+            }
+        }

+        // This is a 'getter' method which returns a clone of our structs 'input' field.
+Cloning is relatively inefficient though, and so we may change this in the future.
+        #[must_use]
+        pub fn get_input(&self) -> String {
+            self.input.clone()
+        }

+        // This is a 'getter' method that allows us to check whether a 'game_over' state has been reached.
+        #[must_use]
+        pub fn get_game_over(&self) -> bool {
+            self.game_over
+        }

+        // This is a 'setter' method that allows us to update the 'input' field with a new String pub fn set_input(&mut self, input: String) {
+            self.input = input;
+        }

+        // This is a 'setter' method that allows us to set the 'game_over' field to true or false (though the current template 'game' has no real reason to set 'false') pub fn set_game_over(&mut self, game_over: bool) {
+            self.game_over = game_over;
+        }
+    }

+'''

+In a future iteration of our program we may want to move the 'GameState' struct out of the 'game_loop' module for two key reasons.

+1. In order to test our 'getter' and 'setter' methods properly, we actually have to make our fields public.
+If we move 'GameState' to the root module of 'lib.rs'